20 Healthy Resolutions OTHER Than “Lose Weight”

 9. Complete a Fitness Challenge

-Try a 30-day fitness challenge — like a plank challenge or squat challenge — as a way to jumpstart your fitness journey and get in the habit of staying active every day.
+Try a 30-day fitness challenge — like a plank challenge, squat challenge, or BODi Block — as a way to jumpstart your fitness journey and get in the habit of staying active every day.

 There are so many to choose from, you can resolve to try a new one each month!